mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 #### `--pre-install`

-Pre-install the extension into the profile before starting the browser.
-This is a way to support Firefox versions less than 49, as they don't support remote installation.
+Install the extension into the profile before starting the browser.
+This is a way to support Firefox versions 49 or earlier, as they don't support remote installation.
 Specifying this option implies `--no-reload`.

 Environment variable: `$WEB_EXT_PRE_INSTALL=true`
 </section>